-Pennsylvania Senate candidate Fetterman says he had a stroke
+Pennsylvania Senate hopeful Fetterman recovering from stroke

 “They’re keeping me here for now for observation, but I should be out of here sometime soon,” he said in the statement.
 “The doctors have assured me that I’ll be able to get back on the trail, but first I need to take a minute, get some rest, and recover.”

+Democrats see the race to replace Pennsylvania’s retiring Republican Sen. Pat Toomey as one of their best opportunities pick up a Senate seat this fall.
+Voters will decide the general election nominees for both parties on Tuesday.

-Thousands of early votes have already been cast in the race, although Pennsylvania Democrats on Tuesday will finalize their general election nominee from a four-person field that features Fetterman, three-term U.S. Rep. Conor Lamb and state Rep. Malcolm Kenyatta.
+The GOP primary features celebrity heart surgeon Mehmet Oz, former hedge fund executive David McCormick and conservative commentator Kathy Barnette, among others.
+Democrats are picking from a four-person field that includes Fetterman, three-term U.S. Rep. Conor Lamb and state Rep. Malcolm Kenyatta.

-Fetterman is the strong favorite.
+Fetterman is the strong Democratic favorite.
 He has led in polls and fundraising from the start, even as the party’s establishment rallied around Lamb.
 Despite such support, Lamb struggled to reach voters or even pierce Fetterman’s standing with primary voters.

 Lamb tweeted that he was conducting a television interview when he learned of Fetterman’s stroke.